The Penny Salon Micro-Gallery at Ongar Station

 Free admission!
 Gallery open whenever trains are running

-An interesting and entertaining programme of presentations is planned for the new year.
+An interesting and entertaining programme of presentations is planned for the new year, including "A pletohra of pub signs" and "Classic Diesels around London".
 Watch this space or our news pages for further details.

 The Epping Ongar Railway opened the ‘micro-gallery’ at Ongar Station on Saturday 27 May 2017.
 The gallery is in the Ladies Waiting Room at the station.
 A railway volunteer and professional photographer who specialises in steam photography, Geoff Silcock, has worked alongside the Epping Ongar Railway Volunteer Society members to transform the room into a place to display photographs and pictures.
 Mr Silcock has worked with local photographic and historical societies to bring a programme of interesting and relevant exhibitions to the Railway.